 Community Eligibility Provision (CEP)

-The Cleveland Metropolitan School District will participate in Community Eligibility Provision (CEP) meal plan for the 2017 - 2018 school year.
+The Cleveland Metropolitan School District participates in the Community Eligibility Provision (CEP) meal plan.

 What is CEP?